spacekookie/qaul.net/doc/Build-Options.md

 General options:

-* -DPORT=BUILDPLATFORM
-  * This option sets platform to build for.
-This option is detected automatically for most platforms.
-  * The following build platforms exist: ANDROID, WINDOWS, OSX, LINUX
 * -DGUI=GUI_TOOKIT_TO_USE
   * Sets graphics user interface framework.
 By default cmake tries to automatically figure out what toolkit to use.